evilsocket/ergo/README.md

     curl -F 'x=@/path/to/file' "http://localhost:8080/"

+The API can also be used to perform encoding only:

+    curl -F 'x=@/path/to/file' "http://localhost:8080/encode"

+This will return the raw features vector that can be used for inference later.

 #### Other commands

 To reset the state of a project (**WARNING**: this will remove the datasets, the model files and all training statistics):